The physiotherapist in the domain of psychosomatic is specialized in the treatment of complaints that extend to stress and misunderstood complaints.

 - Burnout.

-Purpose of the therapy:
+Goal of therapy:

-- Restore the balance between tension and relaxation.
+- Restoring balance between tension and relaxation.

 - Mindfulness (attention training and awareness).